-Description Construct Loadings Mean Std Dev How would Excited/ .832 2.69 1.21 you feel if you saw a Feelings Curious/ .832 3.74 1.19 drone flying near your Feelings Nervous/ .781 2.69 1.27 home?
-Skepticism ./01 2.05 1.27 Identify your level of concern for the following statement: I am concerned that delivery drones will collect personal information for other purposes without my permission Skepticism .780 3.04 1.26 Identify your level of concern for the following statement: I am concerned that too much of my personal information will be collected during drone deliveries.
+Std Description Construct Loadings Mean Dev How would you feel if Excited/ Feelings .832 2.69 1.21 you saw a drone flying Curious/ Feelings .832 3.74 1.19 near your home?
+Nervous/ Skepticism .781 2.69 1.27 Identify your level of concern for the following statement: I am concerned that delivery drones will collect personal information for other purposes without my permission Skepticism .780 3.04 1.26 Identify your level of concern for the following statement: I am concerned that too much of my personal information will be collected during drone deliveries.
 Skepticism .871 2.82 1.26 Identify your level of concern for the following statement: I am concerned about my privacy during drone deliveries.
 Skepticism .853 2.90 1.33 How likely are you to believe the following statement: I believe current legislations that protect personal Legislation .725 2.56 1.02